 The department offers four major disciplines.
-Students can opt one major and one elective.
-In the first two years both major and elective subjects are taught and in the third year only the chosen major subject is taught.
-Candidates will have to choose one major and one related elective subject from the above.
+Students can opt one major and one elective subject.
+In the first two years both major and elective subjects are taught and in the third and fourth year only the chosen major subject is taught.
+The list of majors and electives are as per the table below.
 The elective subjects offered will be based on the aptitude of the candidates.